Decision API Filtering

 }

-• Brand filtering will return ad items that match the brand_id exactly.
+• The Decision API will return ad items that exactly match any of the given materials values.

 }